ascalco/aswebsite/content/projects/case_study_pricing_plans.md

 ### Results

 First, let's have a look at the preference for a 2-option pricing plan (see table and plot below).
 It seems that the preference is almost evenly distributed (Plan A: 40%; Plan B: 60%).
-To behind intuition, we perform a z-test in R and assess if there is a significant difference from a random distribution (50/50).
+To move behind intuition, we perform a z-test in R and assess if there is a significant difference from a random distribution (50/50).
 So we run: ```binom.test(x=c(12,8), p=0.5, conf.level = 0.95)```.
-If the resulting returned *p*-value is above 0.05 there is not a significant difference between the proportions and we can effectively claim preferences are split half and half.
+If the resulting *p*-value is above 0.05 there is not a significant difference between the proportions and we can effectively claim preferences are split half and half.
 The returned *p*-value is ```0.503```: users are equally split between the two plans.

 Now, we observe the 3-option pricing plan.
 It is clear that now the majority of users (more than 60%) prefer the third option.
 This might seem contradictory given the Plan C in the 3-option plan is equal to Plan B from the 2-option plan.
 This is the result of adding an option in the middle which is better than the left option, but worse than the right option.
-However, let's assess if there a true statistical difference between the options of the novel plan.
+However, let's assess if there is a true statistical difference between the options of the renovated pricing plan.

 <center>